Avaiga/taipy-getting-started/steps/explain_md/step_7_GUI_first_scenario.md

 selected_pipeline = pipeline_selector[0]
 ```

-This pipeline selector is added in the Markdown file just before the chart as well as a button.
+This pipeline selector is added in the Markdown file just before the chart as well as the 'Update chart' button.

 ```python
 scenario_page = page + """